 JAMES MATTHEWS ON JOE..

 “I was in the Country Jug band with Joe Rush, playing Zonk stick, jug and electric bass.
-Although Country Jug was good it was rather short lived, we did play some great gigs including Weeley 1971 and the Reading Festival in 1972, as well as headlining down at the good old Marquee Club in Wardour Street until sadly, it came to an end.
+Although Country Jug was good it was rather short lived.
+We did play some great gigs including Weeley 1971 and the Reading Festival in 1972.
+We headlined down at the good old Marquee Club in Wardour Street until sadly, it came to an end.